SiddBhatt9600/RFID-door-latch/README.md

 BBB P9.23 ───── 1kΩ ───── B
 ```

 The 10 kΩ resistor is a pull-up resistor.
-When the BD139 is OFF, it pulls the relay `IN` signal to approximately 5 V. When the BD139 is ON, it pulls the relay `IN` signal to GND.
+When the BD139 is OFF, the relay `IN` signal is pulled to approximately 5 V. When the BD139 is ON, it pulls the relay `IN` signal to GND.

 The relay module is active-low: